nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all students: `list student`

-Show a list of all students.

-Format: `list student`

-##### Filter students

-Show a list of students belonging to either module or class group.
+The list student command will You can also limit this list to a specified module or class group.

 Format: `list student {m/MODULE_INDEX | c/CLASS_GROUP_INDEX}`